Best Snowshoes of 2024/25

 The MSR Evo Ascent are great snowshoes to get into off-trail and more variable backcountry terrain.
 They fall squarely between the MSR Evo Trail, which won our Best Overall snowshoe award (see our full review above), and our Upgrade Pick and choice for Best Backcountry Snowshoe, the MSR Lightning Ascent (see our full review above).

-MSR EVO ASCENT SNOWSHOES
+MSR EVO Ascent

 Bindings and heel lifts